-For the Love of Beach Glass & Barbies
+For the Love of Beach Glass and Barbies

 I must begin by saying how happy we are to have visited Maine in the summertime and moved here at the end of August so that we can experience some wonderful beach days.
 So far, the climate has been about the same, if even a few degrees warmer than in Pennsylvania.
 Most days have been in the 80’s and even 90’s.
 It seems the sun is out more often here, too.

 Of course, most houses here don’t have air conditioning.
+(We bought the house pictured above, after renting along the ocean for nine months.
+It didn’t have air conditioning either.)
 In fact, the house we’re renting only has one ceiling fan in the kitchen.
-Upon the advice of one of Superman’s colleagues who helped us unload our U-Haul, we have our two box fans, and otherwise rely on the breeze from the ocean and opening windows at night.
+Upon the advice of one of my husband’s colleagues who helped us unload our U-Haul, we have our two box fans, and otherwise rely on the breeze from the ocean and opening windows at night.

 Although I’m excited about being near those stores, I am having Aldi’s withdrawal.
 The closest one is over in New Hampshire.
 The savings I would get at the store would likely negate itself in the time and gas it would take to go there.
 So I’m exploring the three grocery chains here: Shaw’s, Hannaford, & Market Basket.

 There’s a Dunkin’ Donuts on every other corner in New England.
 So are dentist offices.
 I wonder if there’s any correlation?